julioarp/julioarp.github.io/index.md

 Julio A. Ramos Pastrana. “[Who's Getting the Office: Party Dominance and Elected Executives Career Path](https://onlinelibrary.wiley.com/doi/full/10.1111/kykl.12259)” Kyklos 74, no. 2 (2021): 270-297.

 # Working Papers

-“The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action”, jointly with Ricardo A. Bello-Gomez - Revisions resubmitted at **Local Government Studies**

 [“Hospitals, Maternal and Infant Health: Impact of the Opening of Public Hospitals in Mexico”](https://publications.iadb.org/en/hospitals-maternal-and-infant-health-impact-opening-public-hospitals-mexico), jointly with Eduardo Fajnzylber and Sebastian Bauhoff - Winner 2024 ASHECON Health and Development Program Chair Award